redhat-nfvpe/onap-lab-experimental/doc/hypervisor.md

     /home/stack/undercloud.conf
     /home/stack/stackrc

-You can also see the status of the components using the `docker` command, for example:

-    sudo docker container list

-TODO docker-hypervisor-virtual

-> You might be wondering why the infrastructure manager virtual machine is called "undercloud".
-To understand this term, first you must understand that the infrastructure manager software is _itself_ implemented as a small all-in-one OpenStack cloud.
+> You might be wondering why the infrastructure controller virtual machine is called "undercloud".
+To understand this term, first you must understand that the infrastructure controller software is _itself_ implemented as a small all-in-one OpenStack cloud.

 > Why use OpenStack to manage OpenStack?
-First, consider why an infrastructure manager is even necessary.
+First, consider why an infrastructure controller is even necessary.
 After all, you could potentially create an OpenStack cloud manually: take a bunch of physical machines, install the necessary OpenStack components on them, and configure them to work together.
 But for a real cloud we need some automation.
 We need to easily add and remove physical